Alex Turner: Voice

 In the early years of his career, Turner performed in a strong Sheffield dialect.
 Simon Armitage remarked: "I can't think of another singer whose regional identity has been so unapologetically and naturally intoned through his singing voice."
 By 2018's Tranquility Base Hotel, Alexis Petridis of The Guardian said: "The Yorkshire dialect that was once his USP is now deployed sparingly, as a jolting effect."
 On his accent change, former Arctic Monkeys bassist Andy Nicholson, said: "I don't think he thinks he's Elvis, I don't think he's an actor, I think he sometimes probably can live up to the character people are expecting him to be.
 I mean, he has lived in America, he lived in New York for a long time, and he lived in LA for a long time […] he soaks accents up a lot, 'cause when he started hanging around with Miles quite a lot, he started to get a bit of a Scouse twinge to his accent."
 One critic said that the tone of Turner's voice has also transformed over time, from a "fidgety whine" to "a worn-in baritone croon".
 About his vocals, Turner told Rolling Stone Germany, "I find the sound and presentation of the voice to be at least as meaningful as the lyrics."
+He has noted that the formation of the Last Shadow Puppets was the first time he had "even begun to explore the idea of singing [...]
+This more classic style of songwriting led to me using my voice in a different way".